CSCS

 Lower back: Semi-leg straddle

-Sit with the knees flexed 30° to 50°; let the legs totally relax.
+Sit with your knees flexed 30° to 50°; let your legs relax completely.

-Point the knees outward; the sides of the knees may or may not touch the floor.
+Point your knees outward; the sides of your knees may or may not touch the floor.

-Lean forward from the waist and reach forward with extended arms.
+Lean forward from the waist and reach forward with your arms extended.

 Semi-leg straddle